 Graco, manufacturer of pavement marking and marking removal equipment, exhibited several different line striping units including the LineDriver HD featuring a ProStart Engine Starting System with forward speeds up to 10 mph and reverse speeds up to 6 mph.
 Also on display was the LineLazer 130HS, a hydraulic airless line striper.

-Offering both heated and nonheated hoses, Copperstate Hose received most attention for its Guardian Hose, which enables contractors to add a heated hose to any cracksealing melter using a new control box that can be mounted on any unit.
-The Guardian Hose operates at 450°F or at 500°F intermittently, is available in ¾-inch or 1-inch thread and offers a built-in swivel to reduce hose weight.
+Offering both heated and nonheated hoses, Copperstate Hose received most contractor attention for its Guardian Hose, which enables contractors to add a heated hose to any cracksealing melter using a new control box that can be mounted on any unit to give it a heated hose.
+The Guardian Hose operates at 450 F or at 500 F intermittently, is available in ¾-inch or 1-inch thread and offers a built-in swivel to reduce hose weight.

 Pitch Black Manufacturers Association was on hand to discuss not only the properties of their asphalt emulsions sealer but also to explain why contractors should own and operate their own Pitch Black asphalt emulsion plant in an exclusive territory.

 The winner of the Falcon MINI Asphalt Recycler & Hot Box was John Gillespie, Rescue Asphalt Maintenance in South Carolina.
-Falcon Road Maintenance Equipment, manufacturer of 2, 3, and 4-ton recycling trailers, held a drawing and gave away one of its 1-ton mini trailers.
+Falcon Road Maintenance Equipment, manufacturer of 2, 3, and 4-ton recycling trailers, held a drawing and gave away one of its 1-ton mini trailers in a drawing.
 Heated by diesel or propane, the trailers can hold hot mix, heat cold patch and recycle old asphalt.

 Seal-Tite is the producer of asphalt sealer, sealer additives and crack repair materials.
 Products include Rhyno Seal, Gator-Tite and Crack-Tite.
 Along with the selection of products, President Rodney Ashworth was present with licensee Martha Moore, owner of the Seal-Tite plant located in Mulberry, AR.